shmilylty/cheetah/README.md

 # 0x00 cheetah

-Cheetah is a dictionary-based brute force password webshell tool, running as fast as a cheetah hunt for prey.
+[Cheetah](https://github.com/sunnyelf/cheetah) is a dictionary-based brute force password webshell tool, running as fast as a cheetah hunt for prey.

 Cheetah's working principle is that it can submit a large number of detection passwords based on different web services at once, blasting efficiency is thousands of times other common brute force password webshell tools.

+This version may later be infrequently updated, please use the [Cheetah GUI](https://github.com/sunnyelf/cheetah-gui) version!

 # 0x01 features